ManageXR/mxr-unity-sdk/Samples/README.txt

 Sample Scene contains two panels under Canvas

-WIFI PANEL
-Shows up to date Wifi Connection Status and available Wifi Networks.
-Provides UI buttons to trigger Wifi API methods

-In the editor, go to UnityProjectDirectory/Files/MightyImmersion/wifiConnectionStatus.json and UnityProjectDirectory/Files/MightyImmersion/wifiNetworks.json to simulate changes in the wifi state.

 LIBRARY PANEL
 Shows the available apps, videos and WebXR apps/sites deployed on the device.
+See MXR.SDK/Samples/Scripts/LibraryPanel.cs

 In the editor, go to UnityProjectDirectory/Files/MightyImmersion/deviceStatus.json and go to UnityProjectDirectory/Files/MightyImmersion/runtimeSettingsSummary.json to simulate